pulumi/pulumi/docs/design/packages.md

 ## Names

 As with most metadata formats, names are central to how things reference one another.
-The two key concepts to understand in how NutPack and NutIL encode such references are *symbols* and *tokens*.
+The two key concepts to understand in how CocoPack and CocoIL encode such references are *symbols* and *tokens*.

 ### Symbols

 Each symbol represents one of four kinds of abstractions: module, variable, function, or a class:

 * A *module* represents a collection of said abstractions.
 No type, function, or const can exist outside of one.
-Every NutPack consists of at least one top-level module, with optional nested modules inside of it.
+Every CocoPack consists of at least one top-level module, with optional nested modules inside of it.

 * A *variable* represents a named, typed storage location.